 - Compatible with laptops and PCs

-As the best printer for heat transfer t-shirts, this one offers LED temperature and time control features for your customization.
-With a wide handle that is anti-slip and resistant to high temperatures, you can easily elevate the quality of your prints.
-Anti-slip suction cups at the bottom bind the digital heat transfer printer to your work surface so you can stay safe and prevent accidents.
+As one of the best printers for heat transfer t-shirts, this one offers LED-temperature and time-control features for customization.
+With a wide handle that is anti-slip and resistant to high temperatures, you can easily enhance the quality of your prints.
+The anti-slip suction cups at the bottom bind the digital heat transfer printer to your work surface so you can stay safe and prevent accidents.

 - Arrives ready-to-use with no assembly required